 Create a sensory bin for your toddler with purple, green, black and orange items.
 Try pom-poms, candy corn, snakes, eyeballs, spiders, bats, dyed rice, candy pumpkins, skeletons and beads.

 Events Around Town

 Covington Ghost Tours in Covington.
 Experience haunting history and visit filming locations.
-Fri. and Sat. in Oct.
+Fri.-Sat. in Oct. and Oct.
+31.